linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 14 Interest Rate Risk.md

 It is clearly not possible to consider separately every single maturity to which a financial institution is exposed.
 Typically, the financial institution will calculate, from the yields on available instruments, zero-coupon interest rates for certain standard maturities such as three months, six months, one year, etc. The way this is done is outlined in Appendix B. It will monitor the movements in these interest rates and calculate other rates as needed using linear interpolation.
 It will do this for all the different term structures of interest rates to which it is exposed.

 When the historical simulation approach is used, the rate for each standard maturity for each term structure is considered as a separate risk factor.
-The change in each of these rates in the  $i$ th scenario is the observed change between Day  $i-1$  and Day  $i$  of the historical data.
+The change in each of these rates in the $i$th scenario is the observed change between Day $i-1$ and Day $i$ of the historical data.
 As discussed in Section 13.1 calculations are based on actual changes rather than percentage changes in risk factors.
 Required rates for nonstandard maturities can be calculated using linear interpolation between the rates for standard maturities as indicated in Appendix B.

 When the model-building approach is used, the rate for each standard maturity on each term structure can also be defined as a separate risk factor.
 A delta for the rate at the  $i$ th point is calculated as  $\Delta P / \Delta r$  where  $\Delta r$  is a small change in the rate and  $\Delta P$  the change in the portfolio value when that rate is changed and others are kept fixed.
 Figure 14.1 considers a term structure defined by points corresponding to maturities 3 months, 6 months, 1 year, 2 years, 3 years, 5 years, 10 years, 15 years, 20 years, and 30 years, and shows the effect on the term structure making a small change to the five-year rate.
 The deltas for other points on the term structure are calculated similarly.
 All rates less than the shortest rate (three months in our example) are changed by the same amount  $\Delta r$  and rates between that rate and the next rate are changed in the same way as the rates between five years and ten years in Figure 14.1.
 Similarly, for the longest maturity rate, all rates greater than the longest rate are changed by  $\Delta r$  and the rates between the second-longest and the longest maturity are changed in the same way as rates between three years and five years in Figure 14.1.
 (This is consistent with the usual convention for constructing zero-coupon term structures described in Appendix B.) The result of all of this is that the sum on the deltas for the points on the term structure is the delta for a parallel shift in the whole term structure.
 The DV01 of a portfolio is defined as the effect on it of a one-basis-point parallel shift.
 The deltas we have described are in effect a way of dividing this into components, one for each point on the term structure.